eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 For a simple plugin with one route, it isn't really necessary to invoke this view mechanism.
 However, since it is already set up in the support files installed from kbase-ui-tools, it makes sense to implement it.

 Set the view as the value of the `view` property.
 You may choose any value which makes sense for this view.
-For a plugin with just one view

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.